 a.
 Company uses electromagnetic and magnetic equipment for the purpose of Non-Destructive Testing, Damage Prevention, and Hazard Location to assist in the requests of Customer or Customer’s representative(s).

 b.
-Company does not make any express or implied warranty as to the result of the scanning other than the approximate location of buried or embedded objects within or below the material examined.
+Company does not make any express or implied warranty as to the result of the scanning.

 c.
 Analysis provided by the Company to the Customer is based on collected data that is imperfect and incomplete due to the limitations of the technology used for scanning.
 As such, Company will provide advice, but no express or implied warranty, on the probable location of embedments that may be detected by the technology used by Company.